 - If you are sick, please stay home and connect with our staff via phone or email.
 You can also call the front desk at 763-489-7500.

-- Some volunteer opportunities are now available.
-Email email@example.com to learn more.
+- Volunteers are needed — please email email@example.com to learn more.

-- Resale Select store is accepting certain donations of new or like-new items (learn more).
-Donations are accepted two days a week: Monday or Friday, 10 a.m.-5 p.m.
+- Our Resale Select store is open for shopping, both in-person by appointment and online 24/7.
+Resale is accepting certain donations of new or like-new items two days a week: Monday and Friday, 10 a.m.-5 p.m.
+Volunteers are needed — learn more.

 This community always rises to every challenge, and this is no exception.
 Our community knows how to get really hard things done.
 Thank you for your support!